 All vaccines on the National Immunisation Schedule are free and safe while breastfeeding.

 You can book all your pregnancy immunisations online through Book My Vaccine.

 You can also book over the phone by calling 0800 28 29 26 — 8am to 8pm, 7 days a week.

 If you would prefer, you can also contact your usual doctor or healthcare provider to book a vaccination appointment.

 Your baby’s first immunisations are due at 6 weeks.
 Make it easy and enrol them with a doctor early.

 If you need help with enrolment, your midwife, the hospital, or your Well Child Tamariki Ora nurse can help you enrol your child with a doctor, or to access immunisations through another healthcare provider.

-If you can’t find a doctor to enroll your child, call:
+If you cannot find a doctor to enrol your child, call:

 - Healthline any time on 0800 611 116 (translators are available), or